mupif/mupif-ontology/README.md

 # MuPIF-ontology
 MuPIF is open-source, modular, object-oriented integration platform allowing to create complex, distributed, multiphysics simulation workflows.
 This repository  contains ontological model of MuPIF.
 The ontology is organized into different perspectives.

+In order to be able to view and navigate the MuPIF ontology we recommend to download the Protégé editor from [https://protege.stanford.edu/products.php#desktop-protege](https://protege.stanford.edu/products.php#desktop-protege).

 ## MuPIF Core Perspective
 MuPIF core perspective provides an ontological model of MuPIF.
 The fundamental MuPIF entities are
 * Model - representing the (mathematical) description of a system or process.
 Model has input and output variables and services that allow to manipulate the model state and steer it.